GitHub Free Plan 2026: What's Included & What's Not

 - 3,000 CI/CD minutes/month

-- 2GB Packages storage
+- 2GB of Packages storage

 Free Plan Limits